 - Use a re-usable lunchbox with compartments to prevent cross-food contamination.

 - Re-use glad wrap and foil when possible.

 - Have a Nude Food Day where the objective is for your class to have a completely waste free lunchbox for a day.

-Why not extend your lunchtime waste saving to the canteen or tuckshop?
+Why not extend your lunchtime waste saving to the teacher’s lounge or the school cafeteria?

 Encourage the use of recyclable or compostable packaging for food containers and bamboo utensils.
 Help your school research the possibility of sourcing it’s food from local suppliers to reduce the food miles of their products, and don’t forget that compost bin!